Running the Game

-ASTEROID ARCADE is a highly playable open source “retro vector” game written in C++ by Andy Thomas.
-It utilises the Qt Framework.
+ASTEROID ARCADE is an open source cross-platform “retro vector” game written in C++ utilising the Qt Framework.
+It is licensed under GPLv3.

 More About the Game

-Clearly, ASTEROID ARCADE takes inspiration from the 1979 classic, Atari Asteroids, although there are some signficant differences (it would not be true to say that it is a straight-forward clone).
+Clearly, ASTEROID ARCADE takes inspiration from the 1979 classic, Atari Asteroids, although there are some significant differences (it would not be true to say that it is a clone).
 In Atari Asteroids, for example, asteroids do not collide but simply overlap when they encounter each other.
-In ASTEROID ARCADE, however, things are a little more energetic as the game implements a conservation of momentum rule(*) and, as a result, things have a tendency to collide and explode.
+In ASTEROID ARCADE, however, things are a little more energetic as the game implements a conservation of momentum rule and, as a result, things have a tendency to collide and explode.

 This version, called “ASTEROID ARCADE”, links against the Qt Framwork.
 And here it is.
 I hope you enjoy it!